There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 3) View World-Class Artwork

-Victoria has so many galleries.
-A good port of call is NGV International (National Galleries of Victoria), which houses international art exhibitions.
+Victoria has so many art galleries.
+A good port of call is NGV International (National Gallery of Victoria), which houses international art exhibitions.

 You will find world famous artists’ works of all kinds here.
 It won’t cost anything to view the permanent collections, and it’s often free to view some of the temporary ones too.